kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-05-register-secured-api.md

     }
 ```

->**NOTE:** If you update the registered API and change the `certificateGen.commonName`, the Application Registry generates a new certificate-key pair for that API.
-When you delete an API secured with generated client certificates, the Application Registry deletes the corresponding certificate and key.
+>**NOTE:** If you update the registered API and change the `certificateGen.commonName`, Application Registry generates a new certificate-key pair for that API.
+When you delete an API secured with generated client certificates, Application Registry deletes the corresponding certificate and key.

 ### Details

-When you register an API with the `credentials.certificateGen` object, the Application Registry generates a SHA256withRSA-encrypted certificate and a matching key.
+When you register an API with the `credentials.certificateGen` object, Application Registry generates a SHA256withRSA-encrypted certificate and a matching key.
 To enable communication between Kyma and an API secured with this authentication method, set the certificate as a valid authentication medium for all calls coming from Kyma in your external solution.

 You can retrieve the client certificate by sending the following request: